Pietro Bajona, M.D.Cardiothoracic Surgeon in Dallas

 Now a fellowship-trained cardiothoracic surgeon, Dr. Bajona specializes in performing a range of advanced operations on the heart and lungs at UT Southwestern Medical Center.

-“It’s very fulfilling to be able to help patients who come to the hospital so sick that they can barely breathe or walk but who, after our care, are able to return home to their families healthier and happier,” he says.
+“It’s very fulfilling to be able to help patients who come to the hospital so sick that they can barely breathe or walk but who, after our care, are able to return home to their families,” he says.

 He believes UT Southwestern’s team approach is a key to delivering the best care.